When do classes run?

 The initial costs of joining a martial art organisation can be daunting so we offer a special discount for new students.

-For Adults and Cadets, this includes 1 year's membership (covering your insurance to train and take grading) + official UK ITF uniform and belt for £50 +delivery (normally £76 +delivery if bought individually).
+For Adults, this includes 1 year's membership (covering your insurance to train) + official UK ITF uniform and belt for £50 +delivery (normally £76 +delivery if bought individually).

-For Juniors: 1yrs membership + children's uniform & belt for £35 +delivery.
+For Juniors and Cadets: 1yrs membership + children's uniform & belt for £35 +delivery.

 Keeping your children safe is of utmost importance, especially in a martial arts environment.
-Instructor Tamsin is fully DBRS-checked and trained in Emergency First Aid for sports injuries.
+Instructor Tamsin is fully DBS-checked and trained in Emergency First Aid for sports injuries, and holds additional certificates in safe-guarding, such as the NSPCC's "Time To Listen".

 Are you affiliated with a taekwondo organisation?